• Skip to primary navigation

 Ingredients

 • Sweetener: I use stevia.
-You can use a granulated sweetener instead, including sugar.
+You can use a granulated sweetener instead, including sugar, if you don't mind the carbs.

-• Almond flour: I use blanched finely ground flour.
+• Almond flour: I use blanched, finely ground almond flour.
 I don't recommend using coarse almond meal in this recipe.

 Variations